Why are a growing number of Japanese female players rejecting physical relationships?

 Love simulation games: an escape from reality that offers the opportunity to reflect on reality

 Giard suggests considering how Otome games could offer new spaces for reflection.
-With their open rejection in favor of virtual romance, Otome games challenge "traditional" love and must make people think about the things to fix in relationships.
+With their open refusal in favor of virtual romance, Otome games challenge "traditional" love and must make people think about the things to correct in relationships.
+In other words, these love games for girls would help rediscover the platonic aspects of a relationship.

 Despite being stigmatized as "losers" (make-inu) or "parasites" (parasaito), Japanese players positively define themselves as Dream Girls, "girls of dreams" (yume-joshi), to fight against social exclusion ".